shuozhixu/CMS-MTP_2025/README.md

 [The MTP calculations are being performed by [another student](https://github.com/shuozhixu/USFE_2025), who will have all data ready by April 20th]

-Therefore, in this project, we will calculate the USFEs of the four MEAs in their CSRO structures using MTP.
+Therefore, in this project, we will build CSRO structures for the four MEAs and calculate their USFEs using MTP.

 ## LAMMPS